pszemraj/vid2cleantxt/README.md

 Try passing a lower `--chunk-len <INT>` when calling `vid2cleantxt/transcribe.py`.
 Until you get to really small intervals (say &lt; 8 seconds) each audio chunk can be treated as approximately independent as they are different sentences.

+## The transcription is not perfect, and therefore I am mad:

+Perfect transcripts are not always possible, especially when the audio is not clean.
+For example, the audio is recorded with a microphone that is not always perfectly tuned to the speaker can cause the model to have issues.
+Additionally, the default models are not trained on specific speakers and therefore the model will not be able to recognize the speaker / their accent.

+Despite the small amount of errors, the model is still able to recognize the speaker and their accent and capture a vast majority of the text.
+This should still save you a lot of time and effort.

 ## How can I improve the performance of the model from a word-error-rate perspective?

 if you change the default model by passing `--model "facebook/wav2vec2-large-960h-lv60-self"`from the default `facebook/wav2vec2-base-960h` the model will be considerably more accurate - I defer to facebook for the official stats.

 You can also train the model, but that requires that you already have a transcription of that person's speech already.
 As you may find, manual transcription is a bit of a pain and therefore transcripts are rarely provided - hence this repo.